-The science department is headed by Ms. Veronica Masila.
-She is a teacher of Mathematics and Business Studies.
+The science department is headed by Mr. Joseph Atanus.
+She is a teacher of Computer studies and Biology.

 The department is comprised of five subjects: Mathematics, Physics, Chemistry, Biology and Computer Studies.

 - Renatus Nyamulo – Chemistry & Physics

 - Joseph Atanus – Computer studies and Biology